 BigCommerce offers their service on a subscription basis, with three core plans, as well as an Enterprise solution.
 BigCommerce also allows you to try their platform for free for 15 days, no credit card required.

 Perhaps the name most immediately associated with ecommerce platforms, Shopify supports over 800,000 businesses worldwide.
 Like BigCommerce, Shopify is an all-inclusive situation that gives you the ability to build your online store, sell your products, manage orders and inventory, and accept payments.
 Overall, selling on Shopify is known as one of the quickest and easiest ways to get started in ecommerce—with their user-friendly platform, customization capabilities, built-in tools, as well as vast amount of integration options.

 Once again, like BigCommerce, Shopify prices their platform on a monthly subscription basis, with three core plans, as well as a Lite and Plus version.
 Plus, Shopify offers you the option to sign up for a 14-day free trial without requiring credit card information.

-Essentially, Woocommerce’s open source nature gives you a higher (and different) level of customization than either BigCommerce or Shopify—both of which require you to work within the constraints of the software as it stands.
-All of this being said, as you might expect, Woocommerce is known for their customization, usability, and free cost—keeping in mind that it must be used with an existing WordPress website.
+Essentially, WooCommerce’s open-source nature gives you a higher (and different) level of customization than either BigCommerce or Shopify—both of which require you to work within the constraints of the software as it stands.
+All of this being said, WooCommerce is known for their customization, usability, and free cost—keeping in mind that it must be used with an existing WordPress website.